Writing a Curriculum Vitae / Resume – CV Writing Tips

 So, if a job role is asking for specific project information, don’t forget to include it.

 - You should include all details of your work experience.
 The company, the dates you worked them, the location and your position /title.
+Make sure you account for any gaps in your work history, such as a sabbatical, or time off for study.

-- Under each employment you should detail your duties in your current role, the projects you have worked on, who you report to e.g the Director of Cost or the Director of Project Management etc. If you have the experience, you should also detail if you have had responsibility for a team/ staff and how many report to you.
+- Under each employment you should detail your duties in your current role, the projects you have worked on, and who you report to e.g the Director of Cost or the Director of Project Management etc. If you have the experience, you should also detail if you have had responsibility for a team/ staff and how many report to you.

 - You should also include any certifications or additional studies, or courses.